catseye/SixtyPical/tests/SixtyPical Analysis.md

     | }
     ?
 ForbiddenWriteError: lives

-a, z, and n are trashed, and must be declared as such
+a, z, and n are trashed, and must be declared as such.

+(Note, both n and z are forbidden writes in this tests.)

     | byte lives
     | routine main